 A. Counselors possess a master's or doctorate degree in a mental health field and are licensed or certified in a state, territory or the District of Columbia to practice independently.

-Q. What is not addressed through confidential non-medical counseling?A. Confidential non-medical counseling is not intended to address such issues as active suicidal or homicidal thoughts, sexual assault, child abuse, domestic violence, alcohol and substance abuse or mental health conditions such as depression and anxiety.
+A. Confidential non-medical counseling is not intended to address such issues as active suicidal or homicidal thoughts, sexual assault, child abuse, domestic violence, alcohol and substance abuse or mental health conditions such as depression and anxiety.
 Non-medical counseling is also not suitable for those who have been prescribed psychoactive medication or who are currently receiving therapy with another practitioner.
 Nor is it appropriate for Family Advocacy Program cases, fitness-for-duty evaluations or court-ordered counseling.

 A: Confidential face-to-face non-medical counseling sessions are available at no cost to active-duty, National Guard and reserve members (regardless of activation status) and their families located in the continental United States.

 A: Military OneSource stands by its commitment to safeguard the privacy of users of counseling services.
 Information is not released to commanders or anyone else without the user's consent.
-The only exceptions to confidentiality are legal and military requirements to report child abuse, spouse abuse, elder abuse, threats of harm to self or others and any present or future illegal activity.
+The only exceptions to confidentiality are legal and military requirements to report child abuse, spouse abuse, elder abuse, threats of harm to self or others, sexual assault and any present or future illegal activity.

 A: A family member or legal guardian of a service member's dependents may use confidential non-medical counseling sessions without the service member's knowledge.
 The service member or other eligible family members would still be able to use their own 12 sessions.

-Q: What happens after the twelve sessions are completed?A: If you need to see a counselor for a different issue, you must speak with a Military OneSource consultant to receive authorization for that issue, and the consultant will help you find a different counselor.
+A: If you need to see a counselor for a different issue, you must speak with a Military OneSource consultant to receive authorization for that issue, and the consultant will help you find a counselor.
 The consultant can also help you find and access other resources, including community services, installation services or TRICARE, if appropriate.

-Q: How do I initiate face-to-face counseling services?A: The person seeking face-to-face non-medical counseling contacts a Military OneSource consultant by phone.
+A: The person seeking face-to-face non-medical counseling contacts a Military OneSource consultant by phone.
 The consultant will determine whether face-to-face non-medical counseling is the most appropriate referral.
 If the consultant determines that this level of service is appropriate, the consultant will authorize up to 12 sessions and provide the caller with contact information for a counselor that best matches his or her needs.
-Generally, counselors are located within a 30-mile radius of the caller.
+Generally, counselors are located within a 30-minute drive of the caller.
 The consultant may offer to do a three-way call with the caller and the counselor to schedule the first session.

-Q: How long is the authorization for face-to-face non-medical counseling valid?A: The authorization for face-to-face non-medical counseling sessions is valid for 30 days.
+A: The authorization for face-to-face non-medical counseling sessions is valid for 30 days.
 If the sessions are not initiated within 30 days, the requester will need to make another phone call to a Military OneSource consultant and begin the process again.

-Q: What sort of follow-up will there be with Military OneSource after a referral to face-to-face counseling?A: Generally, the Military OneSource consultant will follow up within seven business days after the referral to the counselor.
+A: Generally, the Military OneSource consultant will follow up within seven business days after the referral to the counselor.
 The consultant will check with the user to see if appointments have been made and to confirm the user's satisfaction with the counselor.
 The user will be given the opportunity to provide feedback by an email survey, an interactive voice-response system or a direct call to the consultant.